Topological Phase Transitions in a Constrained Two-Qubit Quantum Control Landscape

 Past the $T_\text{QSL}$ transition, the magnetization associated with the protocol $s_n$ evolved by LMC, fluctuates in time.
 This fact motivates us to consider the \emph{minimum} absolute magnetization registered during each LMC run

-with $T$ fixed.
-To limit the study to the two connected components generated by the $T_\text{sb}$ transition, we exclude the LMC runs sampled from the third disconnected component $C_3$ present for $T{\ge}3.4$ \footnote{ This can be done, for example, by excluding LMC runs corresponding to the $C_3$ peak in the distance distribution $P(d_\text{avg})$ (cf.~Fig.~\ref{fig:fig2}a). }.
+To restrict the study to the two connected components generated by the $T_\text{sb}$ transition, we exclude the LMC runs sampled from the third disconnected component $C_3$ present for $T{\ge}3.4$ \footnote{ This can be done, e.g., by excluding LMC runs corresponding to the $C_3$ peak in the distance distribution $P(d_\text{avg})$ (cf.~Fig.~\ref{fig:fig2}a). }.

 In Fig.~\ref{fig:fig2}c we see that the minimum magnetization achieved during each LMC run is non-vanishing only in the interval $[T_\text{sb},T_\text{t--}]$.
 Hence, we can identify with high precision $T_\text{t--}{\approx}3.5$ as the critical duration at which $\min_n \abs{m(T)[s_n]}$ vanishes.
-We confirm that, for $T{>}T_\text{t--}$, the two (previously distinct) connected components $C_+,C_-$ have merged and formed the single $C_\pm$; LMC can move between the positively and negatively magnetized regions of $C_\pm$ via homotopies while preserving vanishing infidelity.
+We confirm that, for $T{>}T_\text{t--}$, the two (previously distinct) connected components $C_+,C_-$ have merged and formed the single $C_\pm$; LMC can move between the positively and negatively magnetized regions of $C_\pm$ via homotopies while preserving vanishing infidelity \footnote{ Rigorously, the positively and negatively magnetized regions of $C_\pm$ are defined by $\{s\in C_\pm : m(T)[s]>0\}$ and $\{s\in C_\pm : m(T)[s]<0\}$, respectively. }.

 The results presented are obtained at a fixed number of protocol time steps, $L{=}64$.
-Within the regimes of $L$ explored, we do not observe qualitative changes in the results with $L$~\cite{Supplemental}.
+We do not observe qualitative changes in the results with varying $L$~\cite{Supplemental}.

-\textit{Effect on Observables.---} Topological CLPTs give rise to distinct signatures, readily observable in modern-day experiments.
-For instance, we can directly visualize the topological transitions by considering the single-qubit reduced density matrix $\rho_1(t) = \Tr_2[\rho(t)]$, where $\rho(t){=}\dyad{\psi(t)}$ and $\Tr_2$ is the partial trace over the second qubit \footnote{ Due to the qubit exchange symmetry of the Hamiltonian, tracing out the second or first qubit yields the same reduced density matrix. }.
-Because the density matrix contains information about the system's state, topological CLPTs can be detected using expectation values of any single-particle observable.
-Writing $\rho_1(t){=} \mathbb I/2 {+} \vec n_1 \cdot \hat {\vec{S}}_1$, we plot the trajectory of $\vec n_1(t)$ inside the Bloch sphere, $\abs{n_1}{\le}1$.

-Figure~\ref{fig:bloch_sphere} shows three optimal trajectories of $\vec n_1(t)$ generated by three distinct protocols, for $T{=}2.6,3.0,3.4,3.6$.
-Each solid line shows the \emph{average} trajectory over a single LMC run, sampled from a single connected component among $C_+, C_-, C_3$ (blue, orange, and purple, respectively).
-Notice that, for $T{<}T_\text{t+}$, $C_3$ consists of an isolated local trap (i.e., its trajectory does not reach the target state) and hence it does not belong to the optimal level set.
-To visualize fluctuations within each connected component, we plot a subset of protocols in each LMC run using half-transparent dots; in this way, fluctuations within the same connected component generated by the LMC dynamics are visible as a ``cloud'' of trajectories distributed around the solid line of the same color.